What is a float tank/ sensory deprivation tank?

 Float your way to less stress, anxiety, depression, and pain.
 It might sound too good to be true, but science says it’s possible.

-Flotation therapy can bring about a deep state of relaxation.
+Float therapy can bring about a deep state of relaxation.
 This allows the body to maintain its internal homeostasis.
 When allowed to operate freely, the body is highly effective at maintaining its own well-being.
 However, stress causes harm to our bodies by disrupting our natural biochemistry.

 This sense of euphoria has been shown to treat depression and anxiety almost as well as counseling.
 When combined with counseling the results can be highly beneficial.